 Children and Family Treatment and Support Services

 - Rehabilitation services (Psychosocial rehabilitation and Community Psychiatric Treatment and Support)

-- Family Peer Support Services (provided by a credentialed peer with lived experience)
+- Family and Youth Peer Support Services (provided by a credentialed peer with lived experience)

-If you are a parent seeking services, please call us to schedule an intake.
-If you know a parent that could use our help, please encourage him or her to call us.
+If you are a parent seeking services, please call us to initiate the process.
+If you know a parent that could use our help, please encourage him or her to call us at (518) 873-9544.